If you’re wondering how to write an ad for selling furniture on Craigslist or other similar sites, you’ve come to the right place!

 I have come to the decision that if I can make $1000 off this bed it will be the breaking point for me that will make me be able to let go of this bed.

-1) The first thing that I recommend is to get four very good pictures and be sure to get close-ups of any defects that need to be disclosed.
-Try to go from all angles, don’t just take four of basically the exact same photo.
+The first thing that I recommend is to get four very good pictures from different angles of the piece.
+Make sure you have nice lighting (either outside or near a window during the day) and be sure to get close-ups of any defects that need to be disclosed.

-Take the very best one and use that as your cover photo when you set up your ad.
-You can watch the video to see more of exactly how to use the Craigslist platform.
+Take the very best one and use that as your cover photo when you are writing and set up your ad.

-Even try to throw in a few keywords, maybe some brand names or a specific style that would help with this search optimization.
+You can throw in helpful keywords, like the brand names or a specific style that would help people looking for your item to find it quickly.
 Be honest and not spammy, but use this to your advantage.

-Mention also if the item is coming from a smoke -free or an animal- free home, a lot of times this will help the buyer make their decision.
+Mention also if the item is coming from a smoke -free or an animal- free home, a lot of times this will help the buyer make their decision and it saves the need of a back and forth communication to ask about it.

-3) For the price, this is the guideline I like to use.
-I figure out what retail pricing is and I offer my item 40% off of that.
-This is a really good rule of thumb when buying off Craigslist, as well.
+I figure out what retail pricing is and I set my beginning offer for my item 40% off of that.

 If you haven’t had any offers in two weeks prepare to drop the price by 5% and do this until you get down to 60% off retail, which is about eight weeks in my experience.